This vegan mascarpone recipe is easily made with simple ingredients to get a rich creamy result! The perfect dairy-free mascarpone substitute.

-Since mascarpone is traditionally dairy filled and not vegan, I had to make a mascarpone cheese substitute.
+Since traditional mascarpone is dairy filled and not vegan, I had to make a mascarpone cheese substitute.
 I used my vegan cream cheese recipe as a base, since the mix of raw cashews and slivered almonds created a great creamy flavor.

 The recipes are similar, with this one focusing on a little less tang and bringing out some of the sweetness.